miknibus/NN-vs-SVM-performance-comparison/readme.md

   It has been divided into S_out 10000 datapoints and S_in 60000 datapoints which is also subsequently divided into S_val 10000 and S_train 50000.
 `(60000, 784) (10000, 784) (50000, 784) (10000, 784)`
 - GOAL
-  The goal of the project is to train the S_train datapoints using 12 iterations of permutations of NN layers and ~~undefined~~ iterations of permutations of SVM parameters to compare their out of sample error of S_out.
+  The goal of the project is to train the S_train datapoints using 12 iterations of permutations of NN layers and 9 iterations of permutations of SVM parameters to compare their out of sample error of S_out.
 - APPROACH
   1. Neural Networks
     Keras Sequential models will be used.
 First layer will consist of a Flatten which expands the 2D pixel data of 28x28 into a 1D 784 neural nodes.
 2-3 number of Dense layers will be used with varying activation methods ranging from 'relu64', 'relu128', 'selu64', 'selu128', 'tanh64', 'tanh128', 'sigmoid64', 'sigmoid128', 'elu64', 'elu128', 'linear64', 'linear128'.
 The number behind the activation method indicate the nodes: 64 indicates 2 dense layers, 128 indicate a single dense layer with respective number of nodes.